 You may be liable for prosecution, and may have to pay compensation, if an unsafe electrical item that you are responsible for causes injury or damage.

-Examples of items that can be PAT Tested include mains powered televisions, vending machines, dishwashers, washing machines, lamps, electric hedge trimmers, blenders, electric lawn mowers, kettles, games consoles, and so on.
-Additionally, all power cables, extension leads, plugs, and anything connected between the item and the wall socket are also included in PAT Testing.
+Examples of items that should be PAT Tested include televisions, vending machines, dishwashers, washing machines, lamps, electric hedge trimmers, blenders, electric lawn mowers, kettles, games consoles, even TV Remotes, and so on.
+Additionally, all power cables, extension leads, plugs, and anything connected between the item and a wall socket are also included in a PAT Testing visit.